HSamiul/NI-Functions/readme.md

 * perform relevant math functions
 * extend existing Swift math types to be more useful

-## Currently in progress
+## In progress
-Includes utility in this repository that is **not yet complete nor correct** Any already added functionality is subject to modification or extension
+Includes utility in this repository that is **not yet complete nor correct** Any already added functionality is subject to modification or extension/
 * handle mpc sessions